lowagner/home/README.md

 - Currently some missing functionality:

-- 0-9 to select the block type to create.
 - Q,E to cycle through the block types.
 - ZXCVBN to move in exact directions along the XYZ axes.
 - O to observe players in the main view.